CheckPointSW/Cuckoo-AWS/README.md

 [resultserver] ip = <the private IP of this machine>
 ```

-•	Edit `aws.conf` according to the instructions in the file.
+•	Edit `aws.conf` according to the instructions in the file

 •	Run
 ```